Primary School Curriculum

 Steiner education rests on the concept that child development follows a universal pattern.
-While recognising the diversity of individuals, this picture of common experience provides the basis for both the curriculum and the way in which the curriculum is brought to the children at Alice Springs Steiner School for Rudolf Steiner Education.
+While recognizing the diversity of individuals, this picture of common experience provides the basis for both the curriculum and the way in which the curriculum is brought to the children at Alice Springs Steiner School for Rudolf Steiner Education.
 The Alice Springs Steiner School offers a broad but solidly integrated curriculum inter-weaving academic subjects with art, craft, music, storytelling, and drama.

 A central pillar of Steiner/Waldorf education is to enable the teacher to intimately comprehend and act upon the needs of each child and to nurture the development of a real spirit of sharing and community within the class.
 In a loving environment and with the encouragement of teachers and classmates children are developing their strengths and working towards improving areas of difficulties.